JonathanMaverick/DCompetition/README.md

 ## Additional Links

-- Project Summary & Documentation\n
+- Project Summary & Documentation<br />
   https://spectacular-powder-fc0.notion.site/D-Contest-10b125e9bce5804dbdaffbddc8a980df?pvs=4

 - Project Demo

-### Note on frontend environment variables
+## Note on frontend environment variables

 If you are hosting frontend code somewhere without using DFX, you may need to make one of the following adjustments to ensure your project does not fetch the root key in production: